VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

   For example, the `~"error|warning"` query can be substituted with `error OR warning` query, which usually works much faster.
   Note that the `~"error|warning"` matches `errors` as well as `warnings` [words](#word), while `error OR warning` matches only the specified [words](#word).
 See also [multi-exact filter](#multi-exact-filter).
-- Prefer moving the regexp filter to the end of the [logical filter](#logical-filter), so lightweighter filters are executed first.
+- Prefer moving the regexp filter to the end of the [logical filter](#logical-filter), so lighter filters are executed first.
 - Prefer using `="some prefix"*` instead of `~"^some prefix"`, since the [`exact` filter](#exact-prefix-filter) works much faster than the regexp filter.
 - See [other performance tips](#performance-tips).